hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 >> d2 3 4
 == 21

-I think that would gives us alternative in implementation and a sore-free eyes Ì†ΩÌ∏Å
+I think that would gives us alternative in implementation and a sore-free eyes üòÅ

 [17:01:05](#Sv_hj_xeWdSgc3Km3KfFzICqy5So4bb5gPpw6jMGUF4) <greggirwin (Gregg Irwin)>:
 On Modulo, there was quite some chat: https://github.com/red/red/issues/2433